-NOTE: Many jurisdictions will only accept interjurisdictional documents that have been sworn before a Notary Public.
-Contact your Designated Authority to determine if an alternative is available.
-The FormSupport Introduction and General Information Guide includes information about making copies and what happens next.
-Make sure that all additional Forms you have been asked to complete and documents you have been asked to provide are attached to your application.
+NOTE: Many jurisdictions will only accept Interjurisdictional documents that have been sworn before a Notary Public.
+Contact your Designated Authority to determine whether an alternative is available.
+The FormSupport Introduction and General Information Guide includes information on making copies and what happens next.
+Make sure that all Forms you have been asked to complete and documents you have been asked to provide are attached to your application.

-Section 12 Legal authority
+Section 11 Legal authority

-You are completing Form A.1, which means that you are making your application under the ISO legislation.
-The applicable law rules in effect in the province, territory or country where the

-Respondent resides will determine what family support law will be applied to decide your application.
+You are completing Form A.2, which means that you are making your application under the ISO legislation.
+The applicable law rules in effect in the province, territory or country where the Respondent resides will determine what family support law will be applied to decide this application

 This means that the court in the other jurisdiction will decide whether to use the law of your province or territory, its own law or the law of the responding jurisdiction to decide your application.
 The Designated Authority will include a copy of the law of your province or territory along with your application just in case the court needs to consider it.

-If the Respondent to your application resides outside Canada or the United States, the applicable law rules of the other jurisdiction might allow the court to consider the law that you ask it to apply.
+If the Respondent to your application resides outside Canada or the United States, the you ask it to apply.
 Determining what law to ask the other court to apply may be a complicated issue that can affect the outcome of your application - you may wish to speak with a lawyer for advice about what is best in your circumstances.